 The freq3 uses filters designed by Robert Bristow Johnson, and the designs outlined in his EQ cookbook.
-All filters employed by the freq3 are linear (1'st order) filters which are faster in nature innately, than third or second, or forth order filters (steeper) filters.
+All filters employed by the freq3 are linear (1'st order) filters which are faster in nature innately, than second or third, or forth order filters (steeper) filters.

 The reason that first order filters are ideal is due to the fact that the processing is symmetrical and faster; allowing a greater tolerance for workload and a speed which would be hard to match should the filters employed be more complicated than the ideal first order filter's design.
+The only difference between a first and second order filter, is that it is processed once, rather than twice.

-Perhaps it is warranted to mention that High Pass and Low Pass filters, by design can cause more tremulousness and draw on CPU resources than the Low and High shelving filters in contrast.
+Perhaps it is warranted to mention that High Pass and Low Pass filters, by design can cause more tremulousness and draw on more CPU resources than the Low and High shelving filters in contrast.

 Given this nature, shelving filters are an ideal alternative to using either HP or LP filter types in the freq3, or other EQ's in general.